Link Prediction with Untrained Message Passing Layers: Related Work

 \section{Related Work}

 Our work is motivated by recent works that investigate simplified and untrained GNNs from different perspectives.
-We follow an approach that is closely related to \cite{wu2019simplifying} which simplifies GNNs by successively removing trainable parameters from layers and nonlinearities between consecutive layers.
-This results in an architecture that can be separated into two components.
-The first component consists of feature propagation in untrained message passing layers of which the output is then fed into a linear layer resulting in models that scale to larger data sets while being naturally interpretable.
-Wu et al. also provide a theoretical analysis of simplified models in the context of node classification reducing the model to a fixed low-pass filter followed by a linear classifier.
-The paper also empirically evaluates the simplified architectures on various downstream applications and shows that simplified architectures do not negatively impact accuracy while being computationally more efficient than their more complex counterparts.
+We formulate UTMP layers following the approach of \cite{wu2019simplifying} which simplifies GNNs by successively removing trainable parameters from layers and nonlinearities between consecutive layers. \cite{wu2019simplifying} also provide a theoretical analysis of simplified models in the context of node classification reducing the model to a fixed low-pass filter followed by a linear classifier.
+The paper also empirically evaluates the simplified architectures on various downstream applications and shows that simplified architectures do not negatively impact accuracy while being computationally more efficient than their fully trained counterparts.

 Other works have focused on finding untrained subnetworks.
 For instance \cite{huang2022you} explores the existence of untrained subnetworks in GNNs that can match the performance of fully trained dense networks at initialization, without any optimization of the weights.
-The paper leverages sparsity as the core tool to find such subnetworks and shows that they can substantially mitigate the over-smoothing problem, hence enabling deeper GNNs without bells and whistles.
+The paper leverages sparsity as the core tool to find such subnetworks and shows that they can substantially mitigate the over-smoothing problem, hence enabling deeper GNNs.
 The paper also shows that the sparse untrained subnetworks have appealing performance in out-of-distribution detection and robustness to input perturbations.
 Similarly, in \cite{boker2023fine} the authors demonstrate that GNNs with randomly initialized weights, without training, can achieve competitive performance compared to their trained counterparts focusing on the problem of graph classification.
+In \cite{dong2023pure} the authors show that certain common neighbour measures can be approximated by MPNNs initialised with random weights and node features without training.
 Other more recent works on untrained GNNs include \cite{dong2024you} where the authors propose a training free linear GNN model for semi supervised node classification in text attributed graphs and \cite{sato2024training} that defines training free GNNs for transductive node classification based on using training labels as features.